 The Nutritional Sciences (NS) major provides a thorough foundation in the life sciences and teaches students how the relationship between food and nutrition affects the health and well-being of individuals, families, and populations.
 In addition to studying nutrition from a molecular level, students study the cultural, political, economic, and social components that determine how people and communities access, afford, are educated around, and make decisions about nutrition.
 NS majors learn to critically interpret research and apply it to societal issues, government policies, and people’s everyday lives.

 Policy Analysis and Management (PAM).
 Students in PAM study the effects of government policies on individuals and families, public health, education, crime, product markets, financial markets, and a variety of other social impacts.
-The major’s unique strength stems from the research tools learned and used – robust theory, rigorous empirical quantitative skills, analytical thinking and planning, practical applications to real world policy issues.
+The major’s unique strength stems from the research tools learned and used – robust theory, rigorous empirical quantitative skills, analytical thinking and planning, and practical applications to real world policy issues.

 Developing and implementing appropriate legislation is crucially important to individuals, communities, and society at large.
 PAM majors employ theories and methods from economics, sociology, demography, and psychology to understand the theoretical effect of government policy.
 Using data analysis techniques, students learn how to measure the magnitude of policy effects.